alextgould/alextgould.github.io/README.md

 The dev branch is being used for seeing how the blog looks with a draft of the article I'm currently writing.

+Once articles on the dev branch are ready for production, I follow the following steps to merge the changes to the main branch and commit to trigger a rebuild of the blog site:

+* Ensure all changes on the dev branch have been committed
+* Switch to the main branch (e.g. in vscode, click on branch name in bottom left corner, or use `git checkout main`)
+* Merge (e.g. in vscode, within the source control panel click ... and select Merge Branch > dev, or use `git merge dev`)
+* Resolve any merge conflicts (should be none)
+* Commit main branch (will rebuild blog site)

 # Images

 Most of the images in my blog were generated using [leonardo.ai](leonardo.ai), a generative AI tool.